madanyc/workfront-learn.en/help/workfront-goals/monitor-your-goals/calculate-goal-progress.md

 <!-- Learn more graphic -->

-* For more information about the formulas used to calculate goal progress, explore the article Calculate goal progress in [!DNL Adobe Workfront Goals].
+* For more information about the formulas used to calculate goal progress, explore the article Calculate goal progress in [!DNL   Goals].

 <!-- need link to documentation article, above -->